awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 +  The query cache isn't available on multi\-master clusters\.
 +  You can't use certain SQL language features on multi\-master clusters\.
 For the full list of SQL differences, and instructions about adapting your SQL code to address these limitations, see [SQL considerations for multi\-master clusters](#aurora-multi-master-SQL)\.

+### Migrating from multi\-master clusters<a name="aurora-multi-master-migrate"></a>

+Migration from an Aurora multi\-master cluster means changing back to an Aurora single\-master DB cluster\.
+Use a logical dump produced by a tool such as AWS Database Migration Service \(AWS DMS\) or the mysqldump command\.

 ## Creating an Aurora multi\-master cluster<a name="aurora-multi-master-creating"></a>

  You choose the multi\-master or single\-master architecture at the time you create an Aurora cluster\.
 The following procedures show where to make the multi\-master choice\.
 If you haven't created any Aurora clusters before, you can learn the general procedure in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

 ### Console<a name="aurora-multi-master.console"></a>

  To create an Aurora multi\-master cluster from the AWS Management Console, you make the following choices\.
 On the first screen, you select an Aurora cluster:

 ![\[Creating an Aurora multi-master cluster: choosing Aurora database engine\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-multi-master-create-database-01.png)